philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_saed_vtk.rst

          Nstart = start averaging on this timestep *file* arg = filename
-         filename = name of file to output time averages to
+         filename = name of file to output time averages to *overwrite* arg = none = overwrite output file with only latest output

 Examples
 """"""""